homodudu/Dolphonica/README.md

 ![alt text](https://github.com/homodudu/Dolphonica/blob/master/IMAGES/COVER.png)

 ## Overview
-Dolphonica is an immersive Virtual Reality auditory-visual gaming experience.
+Dolphonica is a virtual reality demo that was showcased at a digital show and tell event in 2019.
+As a dolphin, the player travels through a futuristic "space aquatic" environment.
+The game uses adaptive audio and beat synchronised visuals to create an immersive, auditory-visual experience.

 ## Gameplay
 ![alt text](https://github.com/homodudu/Dolphonica/blob/master/IMAGES/GPLAY.png)